zonemaster/zonemaster/docs/public/specifications/test-zones/MethodsV2/methodsv2.md

 ### GOOD-UNDEL-1
 A "happy path".
 Everything is fine.
-Child has both in-domain name server and name servers that are not in-domain.
+Child has both in-domain name server and name servers that are out-of-domain.
 Child is delegated but is tested undelegated.

 * Zone: child.parent.good-undel-1.methodsv2.xa